 KPLP licences intellectual property from third parties for use in its business, including the Scotties trademark.
 Reliance on contractual licences carries inherent risks, including the adequacy of the rights obtained, the risk of non-compliance by KPLP with the terms of the licence and the failure of the third party to adequately protect the underlying intellectual property.
-Inadequacy or loss of licence rights to such third party intellectual property could materially and adversely affect KPLP's business and financial condition.
+Inadequacy or loss of licence rights to such third party intellectual property could materially and adversely affect KPLP's results of operations, cash flows and financial condition.